What is a replacement attorney?

 We offer an advice led legal service, many other LPA websites simply provide a DIY document production service.

 Find out more

-There are also specific circumstances that may require the Replacement Attorney to replace the original.
-For example, if the Attorney was married or in a civil partnership with the Donor at the time the Lasting Power of Attorney was put in place, a subsequent divorce with the Attorney could remove their appointment.
-Or in the case of a Property and Financial Affairs LPA, if the original Attorney becomes bankrupt or subject to a debt relief order, he/she will not be able to act.
+There are also specific circumstances that may require the replacement attorney to replace the original.
+For example, if the attorney was married or in a civil partnership with the donor at the time the Lasting Power of Attorney was put in place, but then divorced, this could remove their appointment.
+Or if there's an LPA covering property and finances and the original attorney becomes bankrupt or subject to a debt relief order, they will not be able to act.

-The Replacement Attorney can start making decisions as soon as the original Attorney stops acting.
-However, it’s necessary to inform the Office of the Public Guardian straightaway so that they can update their records.
+The replacement attorney can start making decisions as soon as the original attorney stops acting.
+However, the Office of the Public Guardian will need to be informed straightaway so they can update their records.

-How the Replacement Attorney can act depends upon how the original Attorney was appointed in the Lasting Power of Attorney.
-They'll be responsible for making decisions in the same way as the original Attorney, either regarding property and finances, or health and welfare, or both.
+How the replacement attorney can act depends upon how the original attorney was appointed in the Lasting Power of Attorney.
+They'll be responsible for making decisions in the same way as the original attorney, either regarding property and finances, or health and care, or both.

-If there was only one original Attorney appointed, the Replacement Attorney will simply take their place.
-Alternatively, if there are a number of original Attorneys appointed but one of them is unable to act then it’s possible that the Replacement Attorney can act alongside the remaining original Attorneys.
+If there was only one original attorney appointed, the replacement attorney will simply take their place.
+Alternatively, if there's more than one original attorney appointed, but one of them is unable to act, the replacement attorney may be able to act alongside the other original attorneys.

 Given the importance of a Lasting Power of Attorney it’s vital that people understand their options so that they can make informed choices about who they want to help them make decisions and how they should act.